apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 <property name="passwordCodec">com.foo.FooDecoder;key=value</property>
 ```

-Apache ActiveMQ will load this property and initialize the class with a
+Apache ActiveMQ Artemis will load this property and initialize the class with a
 parameter map containing the "key"-\>"value" pair.
 If `passwordCodec` is
 not specified, the built-in decoder is used.